 What exactly do you need to know to become a good cat sitter?

 Cat sitting can be a very rewarding job.
 Before you get started, here are some important points for you to consider;

-- Usually you will be required to visit the cat in their home once or twice a day for 20-30 min*.
+- A cat sitter is required to visit the cat in their home once or twice a day for 20-40 min*.

 - The visits will include feeding, litter box maintenance, play and cuddle time!

 - Cat sitters should send updates and images of their cat clients to their owners at least once a day and preferably every visit.

 - Some owners may be keen to pay for an overnight stay.
 If availability allows, you could be more of a live-in cat sitter.

 - You should have some form of vetting process which provides reassurance to cat owners.
 If you are not already, it is good to consider being police checked.
 This provides added peace of mind for cat owners.

 - You should have your own bank account as payment goes through the online booking system directly to your bank.

 - For insurance reasons, you should be 18 years or older.